 National Council Announces 2019 Legislative Award Winners

-The National Council for Behavioral Health is pleased to announce this year’s legislative honorees for Hill Day 2019.
+The National Council for Mental Wellbeing is pleased to announce this year’s legislative honorees for Hill Day 2019.
 Each legislator is being recognized for his or her hard work and dedicated commitment to the mental health and addiction community.
 The National Council will honor each legislator this year at National Council Hill Day on September 17-18 in Washington, D.C.

 This year’s Legislators of the Year are:

 - Congressman Markwayne Mullin has been a leader in cultivating bipartisan support for innovative solutions to our country’s most pressing health care needs.
 One of the most respected members of the House Energy and Commerce Committee, Congressman Mullin has made clear his commitment to the mental health and addiction treatment community by serving as lead sponsor of the Excellence in Mental Health and Addiction Treatment Expansion Act (H.R.
 1767).
 With Mr. Mullin’s leadership, the CCBHC program has earned multiple short-term extensions from Congress in 2019.
 The National Council sincerely thanks Congressman Mullin for his leadership and unwavering support for Americans living with mental illness and addiction.
 We are proud to honor him as our 2019 Legislator of the Year.